Skip to main content

 Exploring the Halls and Gardens

 The halls contain Roman mosaics found during excavations beneath the fortress — fragments of Córdoba's earlier life as Colonia Patricia.
 Climb the four towers for views over the city, the gardens, and the Guadalquivir.
 The Moorish-inspired gardens follow a geometric plan: rectangular pools and water channels that keep the temperature noticeably cooler in summer.
-On summer evenings, illuminated night visits open the gardens after dark (supplement; check programme for dates).
+From May 2026, the gardens host Naturaleza Encendida — Navegantes, a nighttime light and video-mapping show recreating Columbus's 1486 meeting with the Catholic Monarchs in the exact gardens where it happened.
+Tickets from €10; runs until January 2027.

 Tips for an Ideal Visit

 Allow 1 to 1.5 hours for the fortress and its gardens.
 Free entry on Tuesdays — though expect larger crowds.
+For skip-the-line access with a guided tour, book ahead on GetYourGuide from €19.
+For the full ticket prices, opening hours, and booking tips, see our Alcázar tickets & visit guide.
 The best time to visit is late afternoon, when the pools reflect the low sun.
 The site is a 5-minute walk from the Judería.

 A Romantic Evening Experience